jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Mailbox provider {#mailbox-provider}
 If the MBP wants to process the complaints and forward it, they MUST query the CFBL-Address header and forward the report to the complaint FBL address.

-By default, an {{!ARF=RFC5965}} compatible report MUST be sent when a manual action has been taken e.g., when a receiver marks a mail as spam, by clicking the "This is spam"-button in any web portal or by moving a mail to junk folder, this also includes {{?IMAP=RFC9051}} and {{?POP3=RFC1939}} movements.
+By default, an {{!ARF=RFC5965}} compatible report MUST be sent.
+Per {{!RFC6449}} Section 3.2, a complaint report MUST be sent when a manual action has been taken e.g., when a receiver marks a mail as spam, by clicking the "This is spam"-button in any web portal or by moving a mail to junk folder, this also includes {{?IMAP=RFC9051}} and {{?POP3=RFC1939}} movements.
 The MBP SHALL NOT send any report when an automatic decisions has been made e.g., spam filtering.

 The MBP MUST send a {{XARF}} compatible report when the email sender requests it as described in [](#xarf-report).
 If it is not possible for the MBP to send a {{XARF}} compatible report as requested, a {{!ARF=RFC5965}} compatible report MUST be sent.